JamesWainaina/MedDrone/README.md

 - For production deployment, configure a h2 database or other relational database.
 - Modify `application.properties` for database configuration as needed.

-This README.md provides a basic overview to get started with the Ajua Drone Delivery System.
+This README.md provides a basic overview to get started with the Drone Delivery System.
 For detailed API usage and further customization, refer to the source code and documentation within the project.